hjrdave/get-treble-gsm/src/posts/api-docs/advanced/scoping-stores.md

 You will then need to export the custom Hook from your `Store.js` file so it is accessible to the rest of the component.
 Final `Store.js` should look like below.

 ### Connect Component to Store
 In order to connect a component to the Store, it will need to be wrapped by `withTreble`.
 The `withTreble` function takes an options object parameter.
 You will need to add a `store` property and pass the Store to it.
-Once this is set up the wrapped component and its children components will have access to the scoped Store.
+Once this is set up the wrapped component and its children components will have access to the Scoped Store.
 ```javascript
 import {Store} from './scoped-store';